bramus/react-from-scratch-exercises/03-simpleform/README.md

 1. Create new React App using `create-react-app`
 2. Replace the `src/` folder from your fresh app, and replace it with the `src` folder from this exercise
 3. Start the dev server and verify the contents on screen.
-It should show you a list of pets.
+It should show you a form.
 4. Familiarize yourself with the app structure

 ## Assignment